They’re the Holy Grail for regular travellers but while rare, flight upgrades do exist.

 The biggest benefit of business class flights for many short-haul flights is access to the airport lounges.
 But you don't have to fork out for an expensive ticket to get access.

-There are about 50 Swissport (formerly Servisair) lounges in the UK and worldwide.
+There are about 40 Swissport (formerly Servisair) lounges in the UK and worldwide.
 Most of them feature air-conditioning, free snacks and drinks including alcohol, wi-fi, free magazines and importantly, some comfortable, available seats.
-Prices start at £18 if booked in advance.
+Prices start at around £18 if booked in advance.

 The lounges are resold by a number of other websites, including Easyjet, but it's cheaper to book direct.